ritabur/vp-portfolio/content/audio-post/siding-with-the-trees.md

 shortDescription: "Two women struggle to protect trees and fail.
 A story of one civil movement and many green public places in Lithuania. "
 ---
 Two women struggle to protect trees and fail.
 A story of one civil movement and many green public places in Lithuania.
-Awarded first prize for environmental reporting in Lithuania in2020.

-*Awarded first prize for environmental reporting in Lithuania in 2020.
+*Awarded first prize for environmental reporting in Lithuania in 2020*

 First broadcast in 2020